mikechamberlain/coding-standards/README.md

 _Everything should be made as simple as possible, but no simpler_ - Albert Einstein

-Systems work best if they are kept simple.
-Therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.

 ## Folder structure

 _Organize primarily by what it does, not what it is._